ng-solutions-architecture/lotus-automation/README.md

 ## Assumptions

+- You have read the storage provider documentation: https://docs.filecoin.io/storage-provider
 - Everything runs under a single user.
 Run the installer script as the non-root user under which you want Lotus to run.
 - Lotus-daemon, lotus-miner, boostd and booster-http are installed on a single machine.
 - Use Sealing-as-a-Service or add a sealing worker to your setup.
 - You will need access to some FIL (unless you build for calibration testnet).
+- Have Ubuntu Server installed (headless) with NVIDIA-drivers and CUDA if you have an NVIDIA GPU.
+You will need a GPU for storage proving!
+Verify your drivers with the command `nvidia-smi`.

 ## Getting started